hannesdatta/webdata-in-marketing/README.md

 1. `collect`: API collection for citation data
 2. `prepare`: Data preparation for analysis
 3. `analysis`: Citation analysis and descriptive statistics

+Part of the raw data is confidential, and not included in this repository for public download.
+Please contact the authors for details.